sadiqbaaba/Resumel/README.md

 •	Create a new dataframe for plotting.
 This DataFrame will contain top 10 states in terms of confirmed cases i.e sort by confirmed cases.
 Hint: Check out Pandas nlargest function.
 This tutorial can help out
 •	Plot both variable on the same axis.
 Check out this tutorial

-TODO I - Determine the relationship between the external dataset and the NCDC COVID-19 dataset.
+I - Determine the relationship between the external dataset and the NCDC COVID-19 dataset.

 •	Here you will generate a regression plot between two variables to visualize the linear relationships - Confirmed Cases and Population Density.
 Hint: Check out Seaborn Regression Plot.
 •	Provide a summary of your observation

-TODO J -
+ J -

 •	Provide more analyses by extending TODO G & H. Meaning, determine relationships between more features.
 •	Provide a detailed summary of your findings.
 •	Note that you can have as many as possible.

-TODO L -
+L -

 Determine the effect of the Pandemic on the economy.
 To do this, you will compare the Real GDP value Pre-COVID-19 with Real GDP in 2020 (COVID-19 Period, especially Q2 2020)